yushulx/angular-barcode-mrz-document-scanner/README.md

-# Angular Capture Vision Sample
+# Angular Capture Vision Samples
 This project demonstrates how to utilize the Dynamsoft Capture Vision SDK for detecting **1D/2D barcodes**, **documents**, **MRZ (Machine Readable Zone)**, and more in Angular applications.

 ## Features